MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 **Android (AOSP)** enrollment devices don't offer or include Google Mobile Services (GMS).
 These devices:

-- Can be specialty devices, such as augmented or virtual reality devices, including RealWear and HTC.
+- Can be specialty devices, such as augmented or virtual reality devices, including Realwear and HTC.
 - Don't support GMS.
 - Are used in countries that block GMS.